JWST ETC Residual Flat Field Errors

 The JWST ETC includes pixel-to-pixel noise due to an imperfectly corrected flat field.
 This noise source is often mitigated by dithering.

-Since the ETC currently does not model dithers, except in a limited sense for a few special cases, such as coronagraphy and IFU spectroscopy, the absence of dithers will limit the sensitivity for very deep (>10,000 s) imaging observations and will also limit the signal-to-noise ratio that can be achieved for bright sources.
+Since the ETC currently does not model dithers, except in a limited sense for a few special cases, such as coronagraphy and IFU spectroscopy, the absence of dithers will limit the sensitivity for very deep (>10,000 s) imaging observations and will also limit the signal-to-noise ratio (SNR) that can be achieved for bright sources.

 On this page